-17. Although the term of the Sand Purchase Agreement extends through \\\\\, the agreement contains certain early termination provisions, but only in the event particular events occur or certain accelerated shortfall payments are made.
+21. Although the Primary Term of the Sand Purchase Agreement extends through, the agreement contains certain early termination provisions, but only in the event particular events occur or certain accelerated shortfall payments are made.
 See, e.g., id. ¶¶ 3(b), 7(b).
 In an apparent attempt to avoid making any shortfall payments upon termination, EOG purportedly terminated the Sand Purchase Agreement under Section 7(b), which provides as follows: